It’s the small things in life I’m grateful for

 Too often we forget that we can not influence some things that in turn can subliminally influence us.
 Often we can not influence what others think of us.
 We can not please everyone and we can not be liked by everyone.
 That’s why we should focus much more on what we can really influence.
 We should focus more on what we really want and what we have already achieved.
 And be thankful and grateful for that.

-Mindfulness and awareness of the here and now
+Mindfulness and awareness for the here and now

 There are so many other things and moments that I am eternally grateful for and that make me very happy.
 For every ray of sunshine on my skin, for every bird chirping, for every second by the sea, for every dear message from friends, for every sunrise and sunset.
 I am grateful for every smile, for every keeping the door open, for every small present, for the smell of summer-rain, for every lady-bug, for every blooming flower, for every heartfelt, warm embrace, etc.